 Santa summit cheer can't hide Finland's unease about Russia

-Finland's Santa, right, and Russia's Grandfather Frost meet at the two countries busiest joint border crossing in Nuijamaa, Finland on Monday Dec.
+But despi... .
+Finland's Santa, left, and Russia's Grandfather Frost, 2nd left, meet families in the border town of Lappeenranta, Finland on Monday Dec.
 19, 2016, as an annual show of goodwill and neighborly friendship.
-But despite the jovial ho-ho-hos in the annual show of seasonal goodwill and neighborly friendship, there lies an increasing disquiet in the Nordic nation.

 Discussions